 Roast Beef Sandwich

-A savory, cheesy roast beef sandwich is just what you need when eating a vegetarian soup.
+A savory, cheesy roast beef sandwich is a good idea to eat with a vegetarian soup.
 The sandwich adds the heartiness the meal lacks with a taste that will have you returning for seconds.

 Pulled Pork Sliders